Types of Dental Implants

 Interested in Dental Implants?

-If you are interested in dental implants, you can schedule a consultation with Dr. Charles Briscoe at La Jolla Dental Care.
+If you are interested in dental implants, you can schedule a consultation with Dr. Han at La Jolla Dental Care.
 He is an acclaimed dental professional practicing in La Jolla, serving the entire San Diego area.
 Known for his skills in cosmetic dentistry, he can assist in full tooth restorations, and a full scope of advanced cosmetic dental treatments.

-Dr. Briscoe can help you make an informed decision about tooth restoration with the use of dental implants.
+Dr. Han can help you make an informed decision about tooth restoration with the use of dental implants.
 There is no better option in San Diego than La Jolla Dental Care for a beautiful smile.